 - Minnesota Super Lawyers, Rising Star - Intellectual Property Litigation, 2015-2017

 - Minnesota State Bar Association, North Star Lawyer, 2013-2015

-- Certified E-Discovery Specialist, Association of Certified E-Discovery Specialists (this specialty is not accredited or recognized by the bars of Minnesota and Illinois)
+- Certified E-Discovery Specialist, Association of Certified E-Discovery Specialists (this specialty is not accredited or recognized by the bars of Minnesota, Illinois and Washington)

 - National Institute for Trial Advocacy, Intensive Trial Skills Program, Graduate, 2012

 - Turnaround Management Association – Upper Midwest Chapter, Contributing Attorney on Team Awarded Transaction of the Year, 2011

 - Chair of IP Practice Group, Federal Bar Association (Minnesota Chapter) 2012-2013

 - Communications Committee, Federal Bar Association (Minnesota Chapter)

 - Adjunct Instructor, University of Minnesota Law School – Law in Practice

 - Judicial Law Clerk for Judge Richard H. Kyle, United States District Court for the District of Minnesota, 2007-2008

 - Judicial Law Clerk for Chief Magistrate Judge Arthur J. Boylan, United States District Court for the District of Minnesota, 2006-2007

 - Judicial Extern for Judge Ronald A. Guzman, United States District Court for the Northern District of Illinois, 2005